Sign Permits

 2. Simplify the Sign Code by integrating it into the Unified Development Code (UDC)

-3. Make practical changes that modernize the Code; Improve the quality of design and flexibility of the overall code, and ground it in technical standards.
+3. Make practical changes that modernize the Code; improve the quality of design and the overall code's flexibility; and ground it in technical standards.

 Reference documents for the adopted sign ordinance with new Sign Standards are located below